 Obl.
 Command name Explanation beam_output_file_name Write the beam properties for all bodies.
 1. File name including relative path to file where the beam data are listed (output) (example ./info/beam.dat) body_output_file_name Write the initial conditions and inertia matrix for all bodies.
 1. File name including relative path to file where the body data are listed (output) (example ./info/body.dat) struct_inertia_output_file_name For all bodies, write the inertia matrix, with respect to the center of gravity, in global and local coordinates.
 1. File name including relative path to file where the global inertia information data are listed (output) (example ./info/inertia.dat) body_matrix_output Write the assembled stiffness, damping and mass matrices for all bodies.
 1. Folder name where the bodies structural matrices are listed (example ./info/body). element_matrix_output Write the elements stiffness, damping and mass matrices.
 1. File name including relative path to file where the elements structural matrices are listed (example ./info/element.dat). constraint_output_file_name Write the initial conditions of the constraints in global coordinates.
-1. File name including relative path to file where the constraint data are listed (output). (example ./info/constraint.dat) body_eigenanalysis_file_name Do the eigenanalysis for all bodies (not recommended).
-Write the damped frequency, natural frequency and logarithmic decrement. structure_eigenanalysis_file_name Do the eigenanalysis for the entire structure.
+1. File name including relative path to file where the constraint data are listed (output). (example ./info/constraint.dat) body_eigenanalysis_file_name Do the eigenvalue analysis for all bodies.
+Deprecated, use system_eigenanalysis instead.
+Write the damped frequency, natural frequency and logarithmic decrement.
+The eigenvalue analysis should be the last operation in a simulation. structure_eigenanalysis_file_name Do the eigenvalue analysis for the entire structure.
+Deprecated, use system_eigenanalysis instead.
 Write the damped frequency, natural frequency, logarithmic decrement and animation of the mode shapes.
+The eigenvalue analysis should be the last operation in a simulation.
 1. File name including relative path to file where the results of an complete turbine eigenanalysis are listed (example ./info/eigen_all.dat).
 Animation files are placed in the same directory of the file name.
 2. Optional parameter determining if structural damping is included in the eigenvalue calculation or not.
-(0=damping not included, most robust method, 1=damping included default) system_eigenanalysis Do the eigenanalysis for the entire structure, including external systems attached, eg. mooring lines.
+(0=damping not included, most robust method, 1=damping included default) system eigenonalysis Do the eigenvalue analysis for the entire structure, including system_eigenanalysis external systems attached, eg. mooring lines.
 Constraint equations are also fully included in the analysis.
 Write the damped frequency, natural frequency, logarithmic decrement and animation of the mode shapes.
+The eigenvalue analysis should be the last operation in a simulation.
 1. File name including relative path to file where the results of an complete turbine eigenanalysis are listed (example ./info/eigen_all.dat).
 Animation files are placed in the same directory of the file name.
-2. (optional) Parameter determining if structural damping is included in the eigenvalue calculation or not.
-(0=damping not included, most robust method, 1=damping included default) 3. (optional) Number of modes outputted.
+I another of the me nume.